major66/tic-tac-toe-docler/README.md

 You can play now.
 Please copy and past the following command on your web brwoser

     localhost:9000

+## Installation Problems
+If you have any issues during your installation, or for run the project or anything else, please let me know

+    yohann.payrot@malinshopper.com

 ## Test

 If you want to run the test